BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 **Setting** is the number after constraints have have been applied.

 **Value** is the value that has actually been measured.
 It can differ from the setting if the actuator cannot reach the setting.
-(Maybe it has its own constraints.)
+The target of a PWM Block can have its own constraints that hold it back.
+The SetPoint driver uses the measured value of the setpoint, which needs time to reach the desired value.

 ### Balancer
 When two actuators need to share a total available amount, the balancer can ensure it is shared fairly.

-The most common example is two heating elements with a *Mutually exclusive* constraint having the sum of their settings limited to 100%.
+The most common example is using two heating elements with a *Mutually exclusive* constraint.
+The sum of their settings should be limited to 100%.

 When a *Balanced* constraint is set on both PWM blocks, they ask their target Balancer how much they can use.
 The Balancer scales down their setting proportionally so the sum does not exceed 100%.